 My name is Isabelle.
 My husband is Bob.
-We have been trying to make a baby for the last
+We had tried to make a baby for

 Update 1: We did our first IVF in June/July 2013 and ending up with one day six frozen blastocyst.
 It was quite a journey.
 Now we’re gearing up for IVF #2 and hoping that our little embryo thaws well so we can transfer it regardless of any new fresh embryos.